SoftInstigate/restheart-plugin-skeleton/README.md

 For Linux, please refer to [entr GitHub repo](https://github.com/eradman/entr).

 entr is not available for Windows.
-You need to use the [Linux Subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+You need to use the [Linux Subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to run the `watch.sh`.

 ## Start the server in development mode